hidasib/GRU4Rec_PyTorch_Official/README.md

 ```

-Train on `cuda:0` and save using model parameters from a parameter file (using different parameters than in the previous example).
+Train on `cuda:0` and save using model parameters from a parameter file.
 ```
 python run.py /path/to/training_data_file -pf /path/to/parameter_file.py -d cuda:0 -s /path/to/save_model.pickle.pt -d cuda:0
 ```